Deep Neural Networks: A Formulation Via Non-Archimedean Analysis: Introduction

 \section{Introduction}

 It is known that neural networks (NN) can learn hierarchically.
 However, there is currently no theoretical framework that explains how this hierarchical learning occurs; see, e.g., \cite{Abbet et al}, and the references therein.
-The study of deep learning architectures\ which can learn data hierarchically organized is an active research area nowadays; see, e.g., \cite{Abbet et al}, \cite{Zhang et al} and the references therein.
+The study of deep learning architectures that can learn from hierarchically organized data is an active research area nowadays; see, e.g., \cite{Abbet et al}, \cite{Zhang et al}, and the references therein.
 In \cite{Abbet et al}, the authors propose to find natural classes of hierarchical functions and to study how regular deep neural networks (DNNs) can learn them.
-In this article, we follow the converse approach.
+In this paper, we follow the converse approach.
 Using non-Archimedean analysis, we construct a new class of DNNs with tree-like architectures.
-These DNNs are robust universal approximators of\ hierarchical functions, and they also are universal approximators for standard functions.
-The new hierarchical DNNs compute approximations using arithmetic operations in\ non-Archimedean fields, but they can be trained using the traditional back propagation method.
+These DNNs are robust universal approximators of hierarchical functions and also universal approximators of standard functions.
+The new hierarchical DNNs compute approximations using arithmetic operations in non-Archimedean fields, but they can be trained using the traditional backpropagation method.